WesDevlinGitHub/N-GramModel/README.md

 ### File Structure

+-./functions
 **predict.R**: Primary functions used to take a given input, clean the data, and select the proper table from the database for retrival of the next word with the highest frequency given the previous 1,2,3 words.

 **data_clean.R**: Functions to read in a given set of `*.txt` documents and clean each row.

 **database_generate.R**: Helper functions and statements to insert cleaned tokenized n-grams into individual tables.

 **plot.R**: Generate Plots to support exploratory analysis of cleaned data

+**ngram.R**: ngram tokenize and create a dataframe of a given min, max input for words/frequency